cheeriojs/cheerio/Readme.md

 ### Loading

-First you need to load in the HTML.
+First you need to load the HTML.
 This step in jQuery is implicit, since jQuery operates on the one, baked-in DOM.
-With Cheerio, we need to pass in the HTML document.
+With Cheerio, we need to pass it in the HTML document.

 This is the _preferred_ method: